Akiyuki Shinbo: Team Shinbo era (2004–2010)

 Between 2006 and 2009, Shinbo directed several more television series and OVAs with various in-house and freelance directors.
 In 2006: Negima!? with Oonuma; in 2007: Hidamari Sketch with Ryouki Kamitsubo, Sayonara, Zetsubou-Sensei (assisted by Naoyuki Tatsuwa), as well as serving as a supervisor on Oonuma's own series Ef: A Tale of Memories and its sequel Ef: A Tale of Melodies; in 2008: (Zoku) Sayonara, Zetsubou-Sensei and its sequel (Zan) Sayonara, Zetsubou-Sensei with Yukihiro Miyamoto (again assisted by Tatsuwa), and Hidamari Sketch x 365 (assisted by production director Tatsuya Oishi); and in 2009: Maria Holic with Miyamoto; as well as Natsu no Arashi! with Oonuma, and its sequel Natsu no Arashi!
 Akinai-chū with Oonuma and Kenichi Ishikura.
 Between 2008 and 2010, the studio also produced a series of Negima!
 Magister Negi Magi OVAs with several guest directors working under Shinbo including Miyamoto, Tomoyuki Itamura, Hiroaki Tomita, Kōbun Shizuno, Tomokazu Tokoro, and Tatsufumi Itō, and a series of Sayonara, Zetsubou-Sensei OVAs directed by Shinbo and Miyamoto (assisted by Tatsuwa as well).

 When he received the offer to direct the adaptation of Ume Aoki's Hidamari Sketch, Shinbo was initially worried that the viewer would change the channel if it was too boring as a slice of life work.
-However, he had seen Aria the Animation, which was a story that didn't have a particularly singular narrative or any conflict, which surprised him due to its success.
+However, he had seen Aria the Animation, which was a story that lacked a particularly singular narrative or any conflict, which surprised him due to its success.
 Knowing Arias success, he was convinced not to overdo himself on Hidamari Sketch, but he also found himself conflicted on whether or not he should use experimental visual elements like live-action photography and manga-like backgrounds.
 Aoki thought that Shinbo's visual experimentation with Hidamari Sketch was balanced by the stability of the show's structure and his comprehension of the characters, and felt that he truly understood her work.
+Character designer Yoshiaki Itou and Oishi (who served as production designer in the second season) were in charge of the series' general art design of the series, and Shinbo's orders consisted of each of the girl's rooms shown only at selective angles with few "cameras".
+The show also exclusively featured mostly women as the series scriptwriters and composition writers, as Shinbo thought that the words men and women would use in depicting everyday life would be different.
+Even though many of the scenes and conversations lacked punchlines, he and the writers thought that it would be okay as long the characters were having fun, and Shinbo imagined the series as being like a conversational drama similar to Yappari Neko ga Suki.
+The series was also Shinbo and art director Hisaharu Iijima's first time working together since Le Portrait de Petit Cossette.
+Iijima was no longer employed by Studio Easter and had started his own company, Ryuubidou, which Shinbo found the website for decided to ask him to work on the show.